 Grant Ingrid Encalada Latorre (A# 200-820-242) a stay of deportation.
 Ingrid's two citizen children need her here with them and she's spent half her life here in the US

 Why is this important?

 Ingrid Encalada Latorre came from Peru and made Colorado her home in 2000.
 She has lived almost half of her 33 years here in the US.
-She has two citizen children, Bryant who is 8 years old and Anibal who is 12 months old.
-Anibal has torticollis, a condition which can be treated when the child is young.
-He sees a physical therapist and needs supervision at home to complete his treatments.
-If he isn't treated properly now, he'll likely need surgery as an adult.
+She has two citizen children, Bryant who is 8 years old and Anibal who is a year old.
+Anibal had torticollis, a condition he overcame with the constant care of his mother.
 Bryant needs his mother so he continues doing well in school and in life.

 Ingrid's immigration problems began in 2010.
 She worked for many years at a nursing home to support herself and her son.
 Like millions of people who need to support their families, she used papers she had purchased to be able to work.
 This caused the IRS to contact the person to whom the papers belonged and that person filed a police report.

 On April 22, 2010 the police picked Ingrid up at her nursing home job.
 She agreed to a felony plea and completed 4 1/2 years of probation and paid back $11,500 of back taxes.
 She didn't understand that the felony plea, which allowed her to serve probation and pay the fines rather than serve jail time, would prevent her from being able to win her immigration case.

 Ingrid is facing final orders of deportation on September 15.
 We have asked Governor Hickenlooper to grant her a pardon.
 If he does so, we can file to reopen Ingrid's immigration case and she'll need an additional stay of deportation.

 Ask Immigration to let Ingrid stay while she fights her case and cares for her sons.
 Support Ingrid remaining with her family today!